If there's something many Filipinos love about Filipino cuisine, it's sisig.

 Group meals at Gerry's aren't complete with their famous Sizzling Sisig (P225), a distinctly crunchy medley of crispy pork bits and punchy red onions, served hot on a sizzling plate.
 This good-for-sharing dish is best as a pulutan or with rice!

 Locavore Kitchen & Drinks isn't just known for their sizzling sinigang – their addictive oyster sisig remains a hot menu best-seller, and for good reason, too.

 The famed Fried Oyster Sisig (P370) is a creamy yet crunchy appetizer (or a main course, even) made with Aklan oysters, white onions, garlic, and chili peppers.
 For a pork spin, the Lechon Oyster Sisig (P380) is just as good, topped with extra lechon bits.

-Comfort Filipino food expert Manam sure knows how to serve up a mean, home-cooked sisig – it was hailed the city's best for nothing.
+Comfort Filipino food expert Manam sure knows how to serve up a mean, home-cooked sisig – it wasn't hailed the city's best for nothing.

 Manam's House Crispy Sisig comes in 3 sizes: small (P140), medium (P255), and large (P395), depending on how big that appetite is for some crunchy goodness.
 What to expect?
 Pork jowls and cheeks are chopped and served on a sizzling plate, fried to a crunch.